ryan-hansen/aweber/README.md

 ### About Poetry
 Poetry is a modern dependency management tool for Python.
 Unlike traditional packages, Poetry should be installed globally on your system (not as a project dependency) to bootstrap the project setup.
 See installation instructions below.

+**Modern Poetry Usage**: The current best practice is to use `poetry run <command>` instead of `poetry shell`.
+This approach is more reliable, doesn't require managing shell state, and works consistently across different environments and CI/CD systems.

 ## 🛠️ Installation

 ### 1. Clone the repository